redbadger/facet-generate/README.md

 ### Notes:
 1. Currently, struct and enum renaming is not fully implemented and probably requires an upstream PR to facet.
-2. Vendors [`serde-reflect`](https://crates.io/crates/serde-reflect) and [`serde-generate`](https://crates.io/crates/serde-generate), which we are evolving to support additional features and more idiomatic foreign type generation with additional extension points.
-3. One way to generate code is to install `serde-generate-bin` (`cargo install serde-generate-bin`), and run that on the yaml generated (e.g. `serdegen --language swift --with-runtimes serde bincode --module-name Test test.yaml`).

 ### Usage